Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Introduction

-Finally, to better position our contributions vis-\`a-vis the extant literature, we note that PARO solutions have previously been discussed for a non-linear ARO problem arising in radiation therapy treatment planning \citep{tenEikelder21}, but no general treatment of the topic was included.
-Herein, we formalize the concept, derive properties, such as existence of PARO solutions, and also discuss constructive approaches towards finding them.
+Finally, to better position our contributions vis-\`a-vis the extant literature, we note that, as mentioned earlier, PARO solutions were previously discussed in \citep{tenEikelder21}.
+They consider a specific 3-variable non-linear ARO problem arising in radiation therapy planning; their approach for finding PARO solutions relies heavily on the specific formulation.
+No general treatment of PARO was included, although this demonstrates that PARO may also be relevant for non-linear ARO problems.
+In the current paper, we formalize the PARO concept, derive properties, such as existence of PARO solutions, and also discuss constructive approaches towards finding them.
 With regards to FME, \citet{Zhen18} were the first to recognize its applicability to linear ARO problems, owing to its ability to eliminate adaptive variables.
 They use FME as both a solution and proof technique; for the latter the main obstacle is the exponential increase in number of constraints after variable elimination.
 In the current paper, we apply and extend the ideas of \citet{Zhen18}, and use FME as a proof technique.
 Through the lens of FME we first consider (worst-case) optimality of decision rule structures, and provide more general and more insightful proofs of known results.
 Subsequently, we investigate Pareto optimality using FME and present numerical results which demonstrate the value of PARO solutions.